 Our NJ summer camps immerse students in a STEM learning experience unlike any other.
 Choose from courses in game design, web design, coding, programming in Java and C++, Minecraft modding, filmmaking, robotics, photography, and more.
 With 8 students maximum per instructor, we customize our curriculum around you.
 You’ll build real-world skills, make new friends, and discover how your talents and passions can lead to a future career.
 Depending on location and program, students will eat in the university dining hall and explore campus.
 Overnight campers sleep right in the college dorms!

-In New Jersey, we offer Princeton summer camps held at Princeton University, camps in South Orange held at Seton Hall University, summer courses in Montclair, NJ held at Montclair State, Lawrenceville summer programs held at Rider University, Union summer camps held at Kean University, and West Long Branch summer camps held at Monmouth University.
+In New Jersey, we offer Princeton summer camps held at Princeton University, camps in South Orange held at Seton Hall University, summer courses in Montclair, NJ held at Montclair State, Lawrenceville summer programs held at Rider University, Union summer camps held at Kean University, West Long Branch summer camps held at Monmouth University, Mahwah camps held at Ramapo College, and Madison tech camps held at Fairleigh Dickinson University-College at Florham.
 Do something BIG this summer!
 Check NJ computer camp availability below.

 NJ Camp Locations

 The STEM job landscape in New Jersey is booming, and by 2018 there will be 269,000 unfilled STEM jobs.
 Of these open jobs, 4,982 will involve computer science.
 The demand for New Jersey programmers is growing at 5.1 times the state average, yet less than 1,535 students graduate with degrees in computer science each year.
 For New Jersey students, there has never been a more important time to learn to code!

 More about the STEM education landscape in New Jersey:

 - In NJ, computer science does not count for either math or science credit—and only 165 schools offer computer science.
 Click here to help change the equation and support CS education in New Jersey.